 1. The Increased Role of Technology in Our Lives

 Technology is constantly changing the way we live.
-It started with computers helping us with specific jobs and now it's everywhere!
+It started with computers helping us with specific jobs—and now it's everywhere!
 Think about how video games have gone from simple blips on a screen to whole worlds we can explore.
-Technology even changes the little things in our lives – our homes are filled with smart devices that help us in many ways.
-Technology will shape our future even more.
+Technology even changes the little things in our lives—our homes are filled with smart devices that help us in so many ways.
+What’s more, technology will shape our future even more.

 2. The Need to Understand HCI

 The need for HCI becomes clear when we examine cases like the Citigroup incident.
-A U.S. judge ruled that Citigroup could not recover the nearly $900 million mistakenly sent due to a software error.
-This mistake was not only a human error but a failure of the software interface.
+A U.S. judge ruled that Citigroup couldn’t recover the nearly $900 million mistakenly sent due to a software error.
+This mistake wasn’t just a human error but a failure of the software interface.
 It presented choices to the operator in a poor, confusing manner.

 Most HCI failures might not be as costly individually.
-But, they likely cost the economy around a billion dollars each year.
+Even so, they likely cost the economy around a billion dollars each year.
 Such incidents show you how important it is to design intuitive and error-free interfaces.
 Effective HCI can prevent costly mistakes and enhance overall economic efficiency.

 How to Create Systems That People Can Use